 Ever wonder what science has come from The Billfish Foundation?
-Below are several published pieces of work that highlight some of the work TBF has done since 1986.
+Below is a list of several published works that highlight some of what TBF has done since 1986.

-In addition to conventional tagging programs, satellite tagging studies have given scientist even greater details on billfish.
-By recording temperature, depth, and location, satellite tagging has revealed preferred environmental conditions.
-In turn, this information has been used by policy makers in the US to make recommendations to avoid billfish bycatch in long line fisheries.
-Satellite tagging has also been instrumental in estimating post release mortality for billfish (caught both recreationally and commercially).
-Studies conducted have clearly demonstrated the conservation benefits of using circle hooks and the impetus for mandating the use of circle hooks in all US HMS tournaments.
+In addition to conventional tagging programs, satellite tagging studies have given scientists even greater details on billfish life history.
+By recording temperature, depth, and location, satellite tagging has revealed preferred environmental conditions for billfish.
+In turn, this information has been used by policymakers in the US to make recommendations to avoid billfish bycatch in long line fisheries.
+Satellite tagging has also been instrumental in estimating post release mortality for billfish caught both recreationally and commercially.
+Studies conducted have clearly demonstrated the conservation benefits of using circle hooks and have been the impetus for mandating the use of circle hooks in all US HMS tournaments.

 As key stakeholders in the marine realm, effective fisheries management must also account for the needs and impacts of anglers.
 Working with Southwick Associates, TBF has helped conduct socioeconomic studies on the impacts of sportfishing to highlight the tremendous socioeconomic contributions the industry generates for local economies and most importantly, for conservation.

 Feel free to browse through some of the work (below) that we have done for decades now, and learn how TBF has worked to better understand the species and conserve them for future generations of anglers.